Formal Relationships Between Geometrical and Classical Models for Concurrency: Relating models for concurrency

 \paragraph{From HDA to Petri nets.} We first introduce the notion of region of an HDA, which should be thought as a way of associating a number of tokens to each 0-cell of the HDA and a pre- and postcondition to every transition of the HDA, in a coherent way.
-A pre-region~$R$ of a set~$L$ is a sequence~$(R_i)_{i\in\N}$ of functions~$R_i:\lcs{L}(i)\to\N\times\N$ such that \begin{myitemize} \item for every~$e\in\lcs{L}(i)$ and~$f\in\lcs{L}(j)$, $R_{i+j}(e\cdot f)=R_i(e)+R_j(f)$, \item for every~$e\in\lcs{L}(0)$, $R_0(e)=(0,0)$. \end{myitemize} We often omit the index~$i$ since it is determined by the dimension of the cell in argument and respectively write~$R'(l)$ and~$R''(l)$ for the first and second components of~$R(l)$, where~$l$ is a cell of~$\lcs L$.
-Given a cubical set~$C$ labeled by~$L$, we implicitly extend a pre-region~$R$ to the cells of~$C$ by precomposition with the labeling arrow~$\ell:C\to\lcs L$.
-A \emph{region} of a cubical set labeled by~$L$ consists of a pre-region~$R$ together with a function \hbox{$S:C(0)\to\N$} such that for every $i$-cell $y\in C(i)$ whose 0-source is~$x$ and 0-target is~$x'$, there exists an integer~$n$ such that \hbox{$(S(x),S(x'))=(n+R'(y),n+R''(y))$}.
+A pre-region~$R$ of a precubical set~$C$ is a sequence~$(R_i)_{i\in\N}$ of functions~$R_i:C(i)\to\N\times\N$ such that \begin{itemize} \item for every~$x\in C(0)$, $R_0(x)=(0,0)$ \item for every~$x\in C(i+1)$ and $\alpha_k\in\{-,+\}$,

+where the sum is computed coordinate by coordinate on pairs of integers. \end{itemize} Notice that, by the second property, a region is uniquely determined by the image of $1$-dimensional cells in~$x\in C(1)$.
+We sometimes omit the index~$i$ since it is determined by the dimension of the cell in argument and respectively write~$R'(x)$ and~$R''(x)$ for the first and second components of~$R(x)$, where~$x$ is a cell of~$C$.
+It can be remarked that two 1-cells which are part of the same event necessarily have the same image under a pre-region; a pre-region~$R$ thus induces a function from the events of~$C$ to $\N\times\N$, that we still write~$R$.
+A \emph{region} of a precubical set consists of a pre-region~$R$ together with a function \hbox{$S:C(0)\to\N$} such that for every $i$-cell $y\in C(i)$ whose 0-source is~$x$ and 0-target is~$x'$, there exists an integer~$n$ such that \hbox{$(S(x),S(x'))=(n+R'(y),n+R''(y))$}.